 Salaried employees:

-For salaried employees, the employee's actual salary before tax, as of 28 February should be used to calculate the 80%.
+For salaried employees, the employee's actual salary before tax, in the last pay period prior to 19 March should be used to calculate the 80%.
 Contractual fees, overtime, commission and bonuses are now included.

 Employees whose pay varies: